 Hey, there!
 My name is Alaia Snell, and I am a senior with a double major in English Literature and Economics, a double minor in Spanish and History, and a certificate in Latino(a) and Mexican American Studies.
 This will be my fourth year on the Moot Court Team and second term as President.
 I am incredibly proud to be part of this exceptional group of students and scholars and am looking forward to what next season has in store for our nationally ranked organization.
 After graduation, I am planning to attend graduate school and pursue a PhD in English.
 Don't hesitate to reach out if you have questions or are interested in joining us!

-My name is Quinn Kelly and I am a sophomore majoring in Political Science and minoring in Criminal Justice and Legal Studies in Business.
-This will be my second year on the UNT Moot Court Team and I cannot adequately express how excited I am to be serving as an Executive for this team.
-I have wanted to be an attorney since age 8 and Moot Court has become a beloved and crucial stepping stone in that journey for me.
-Outside of the Moot Court team, I enjoy yoga, pilates, consuming any form of true crime media, spending time with my friends, and Starbucks.
+My name is Quinn Kelly and I am a sophomore majoring in Political Science and minoring in Criminal Justice and Legal Studies in Business with a legal studies certificate.
+This will be my third year on the UNT Moot Court Team, and I cannot adequately express how excited I am to be serving as an Executive for this team.
+I have wanted to be an attorney since age 8 and Moot Court has become a beloved and crucial stepping stone on that journey for me.
+Outside of the Moot Court team, I enjoy yoga, pilates, consuming any form of true crime media, and boating.
 I am eagerly anticipating working on the team with you all next season!

 Whether they are organizing tryouts, running practices, or chaperoning competitions, our executive board helps keep UNT Moot Court running.
-Meet our 2022-2023 executive council by hovering over their pictures below!
+Meet our 2023-2024 executive council by hovering over their pictures below!

 If you are interested in trying out for the team, be sure to reach out to an executive for help with understanding case law, developing your argument, and refining your presentation.